The Silver Swan Story

 IMG_5743.jpg

-John and Josephine Bowes contacted the seller, a Parisian jeweler M. Briquet, and John paying £200 (approx. £20,000 today) for the Silver Swan in 1872, a great steal for such remarkable and rare object.
+Joséphine and John Bowes contacted the seller, a Parisian jeweller called M. Briquet, and John paid £200 (approx. £20,000 today) for the Silver Swan in 1872, a great steal for such a remarkable and rare object.

 IMG_5737.jpg

-Besides being charmed by the beauty of the Silver Swan, we like to think this purchase was also influenced by Joséphine’s childhood.
-Her father was a clock-maker, and she had a fondness for automata.
+Besides being charmed by the beauty of the Silver Swan, staff at the Museum like to think this purchase was also influenced by Joséphine’s childhood.
+Her father was a clock-maker and she had a fondness for automata.

 IMG_5767 low res.jpg

 Whilst the Silver Swan is the best known, there are a number of others including mechanical toys, music boxes and watches with automaton movements at The Bowes Museum.
-Examples include an early 17th century lion clock made in Germany, whose eyes swivel, and a mechanical gold mouse, circa 1810, probably Swiss and the stunningly studded tiny Mechanical Mouse.
+Examples include an early 17th century lion clock made in Germany whose eyes swivel, and a mechanical gold mouse adorned with pearls, circa 1810, which is probably Swiss.

-What happened to the Silver Swan since it was bought?
+What happened to the Silver Swan once it was bought?

 In the 1960s it was known to have undergone conservation and restoration on three separate occasions [twice in London].
 From the time of the latest of these, in about 1968, it has been in almost constant demand to ‘perform’ regularly for visitors to the Museum.